me code good somedayHello. My name is Dylan McNamee.

 I care about about Science, Math and Engineering education ...It's been great to see enrollments and popularity bounce back from their lows in the mid-to-late 2000's.
 My hope is that people pursue careers in these areas out of a sense of wonder and enthusiasm -- and not because "that's where the money is."

-I'm walking the walk on the above issues in my neighborhood: in Winter 2008 I organized a math circle in my daughter's school.
+Things I've done towards this: in Winter 2008 I organized a math circle in my daughter's school.
 In 2010 I volunteered to help OMSI reach out in this area.
 The project I helped with became Design Zone.
 In 2011 I started a "math club" after school on Fridays.
 Other parents and I help the students use the Khan Academy, MIT's Scratch, play math-y board games and other activities (like Modular Origami and Hexaflexagons) - it is well-received, and amazingly well attended.

 Since retiring from Galois, Inc. in mid 2016, I have been writing a CCC-licensed Book about Cryptography, Math and Programming.
 I'm targeting it at 9th - 12th graders, and have had some encouraging early feedback.